hrefjeff/sfv_old/index.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/jeffreyallen92/page/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+The name of this theme is saved in the Jekyll `_config.yml` configuration file

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.